Bodacious/blogit/README.md

 Blogit is a flexible blogging solution for Rails apps.
 It:

 * Is Rack based;
-* Is a complete MVC solution based on Rails engines;
+* Is a complete MVC solution based on Rails engines
 * Aims to work right out of the box but remain fully customisable.

 ## Installation